autopi-io/documentation/docs/hardware/autopi_tmu_cm4/installing_external_antennas.md

 If you've purchased the [Antenna Kit](https://shop.autopi.io/products/3in1-external-antenna-kit) alongside your AutoPi TMU CM4, this guide will help you through the installation process.
-The kit allows you to boost 4G/LTE connectivity and GPSsignal strength, which is especially useful if you frequently drive in areas with weak signal reception.
+The kit allows you to boost 4G/LTE connectivity and GPS signal strength, which is especially useful if you frequently drive in areas with weak signal reception.

 **What's included:**
 - **3x SMA adapter cables** (for internal installation)
 - **1x 4G/LTE & GPS combo antenna** (with 3M adhesive pad and 300cm cable)
-- **1x Rear shield** (for 3x SMA connectors)
+- **1x Side shield** (for 3x SMA connectors)

 ### Pre-installed Antennas
 If you opted for pre-installed antennas through our shop or by contacting our